rutujadautpure/Pragati/README.md

 ![Alt Text](public/img/feature.png)

-It supports women empowerment by providing them the platform for 1] Hiring(for women-led startup)
+It supports women empowerment by providing them the platform for:

+1] Hiring(for women-led startup)
 2] To apply for jobs
 3] Exposure to Marketplace